Two weeks of fine-tuning VLAs in sim: what worked, what broke

 A quick look at the v3 training pipeline.
 The lighting, camera, and prompt variation all carry over to v3-final.

-One note: this clip is actually from an earlier iteration of the v3 dataset where I’d shuffled the books at training time (random color↔slot permutation per episode).
+This clip is actually from an earlier iteration of the v3 dataset where I’d shuffled the books at training time (random color↔slot permutation per episode).
 That run never broke 15%. v3-final retrained on a non-shuffled version of the same scene, which is what hit 60%.
 The shuffle question is what comes back to bite me two sections from now.

 The v3-final run peaked at 60% on an 80-episode eval at step 22,000.
 The 32K and beyond checkpoints regressed slightly.
 22K was the global maximum.